alexlee2000/storytelling_with_data/chapter_4.md

 - Long-term memory is the aggregate of visual and verbal memory.
 Verbal is accessed by a neural net and visual is accessed with other specialized structures.

 ## Preattentive Attributes
+Studies show that we have about 3-8 seconds with our audience, during which time they decide whether to continue to look at what we've put in front of them or direct attention to something else.
+If we use the preattentive attribbuted wisely, then 3-8 seconds is enough time to give our audience the gist of what we want to say with our visual.

 ![image](https://github.com/alexlee2000/storytelling_with_data/assets/43845085/eb6b77f4-5be8-439f-93f9-251661a0a42a)

 Note that your eyes are drawn to the one element within each group that is different from the rest: YOu don't have to look for it.
 That's because our brains are hardwired to quickly pick up differences we see in our environment.
 If we use preattentiev attributes strategically, we can enable our audience to see what we want them to see before they even know they're seeing it.